Costya-Y/Mobile-Games-Builder/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving the Game Builder Agent!
+Thanks for your interest in improving the Game Builder!

 ## Getting Started